-ART1160 \ (2-4) 3 cr. hrs.
-Painting I (fall, spring)
+(2-4) 3 cr. hrs.
+ART1160 Painting I (Spring, Fall)

-Prerequisite: ART1130 or instructor

-consent.

-An introduction to painting with the emphasis placed on the basic study of form, space, composition, and color theory utilizing such media as oil and acrylics.
+Prerequisite: ART1130 or instructor consent.
+An introduction to painting with the emphasis placed on the basic study of still lifes emphasizing composition, depiction of objects, and color theory utilizing oil paint and the problems it presents.